 - The Special Committee recognizes that the Company's largest issue at present is its low-profit structure that produces an ROE of less than 4%, but it would be extremely difficult to implement radical measures to improve long-term profit structures while maintaining a DOE of 2.5% and continuing large-scale share buybacks, and that it would also be difficult for the market to accept temporary suspensions or reductions in those shareholder return initiatives in order to improve profit structure, and the Special Committee finds that it would be difficult or practically impossible to do so while maintaining the Company as listed.
-Therefore, the Special Committee considers the privatization of the Company Shares through the Transactions, through which it is anticipated that Mr. Hiroshi Kaneda, a member of the founding family, will be able to exercise strong leadership from a long-term perspective without being bound to the demands of the market, which do not necessarily align with the measures necessary for the Company's long-term growth, to be necessary in order to take radical measures for the Company to achieve long-term profit structure improvements. - Given on the severity of the business environment surrounding the Company Group recognized by the Special Committee as stated in i. above, the Special Committee believes that the measures anticipated to be implemented by the Company and the Tender Offeror, Etc. after the Transactions (the details of which are as stated in "1.
-Purpose of and Reasons for Implementing the Share Consolidation" above) are necessary and urgent in order to enhance the corporate value of the Company Group with a medium- to long-term perspective, and the Special Committee finds that it would be difficult or effectively impossible to promote those measures while maintaining the listing of the Company Shares.
-Therefore, the Special Committee believes that even taking into account the limited demerits of the Transactions, conducting the Transactions clearly has significance (merits) and is indeed necessary in order to enhance the corporate value of the Company Group over the medium to long term.
+Therefore, the Special Committee considers the privatization of the Company Shares through the Transactions, through which it is anticipated that Mr. Hiroshi Kaneda, a member of the founding family, will be able to exercise strong leadership from a long-term perspective without being bound to the demands of the market, which do not necessarily align with the measures necessary for the Company's long-term growth, to be necessary in order to take radical measures for the Company to achieve long-term profit structure improvements. - Given on the severity of the business environment surrounding the Company Group recognized by the Special Committee as stated in i. above, the Special Committee believes that the measures anticipated to be implemented by the Company and the Tender Offeror, Etc. after the Transactions (the details of which are as stated in "(1) Purpose of and Reasons for Implementing the Share Consolidation" above) are necessary and urgent in order to enhance the corporate value of the Company Group with a medium- to long-term perspective, and the Special Committee finds that it would be difficult or effectively impossible to promote those measures while maintaining the listing of the Company Shares.
+Therefore, the Special Committee believes that even taking into account the limited demerits of the Transactions, conducting the Transactions clearly has significance (merits) and is indeed necessary in order to enhance the corporate value of the Company Group over the medium to long term. - iv.
+Summary has been ensured under which the Company's board of directors will conduct its decision-making while respecting to the maximum extent the judgment of the Special Committee, and that the Special Committee has been granted the authority, etc. necessary to effectively function as a measure to ensure fairness.

-iv.
-Summary
+Based on the above, the Special Committee finds that the Transactions are a valid option for improving the above management issues facing the entire Company Group and will contribute to enhancing the corporate value of the entire Company Group and that the objectives of the Transactions are therefore reasonable.

-- Based on the above, the Special Committee finds that the Transactions are a valid option for improving the above management issues facing the entire Company Group and will contribute to enhancing the corporate value of the entire Company Group and that the objectives of the Transactions are therefore reasonable. - b.
-Fairness and Appropriateness of Procedures for the Transactions - The Special Committee finds that it is composed of three members who are outside directors independent of the Tender Offeror, the Shareholders Agreeing Not to Tender Shares, Dalton Investments, and the Company, that a framework has been ensured under which the Company's board of directors will conduct its decision-making while respecting to the maximum extent the judgment of the Special Committee, and that the Special Committee has been granted the authority, etc. necessary to effectively function as a measure to ensure fairness. - The Special Committee can be found to have been substantially involved in the process of negotiations regarding the terms and conditions of the Transactions, such as the purchase price, between the Company and the Tender Offeror. - The Company appointed Plutus Consulting as its third-party valuation institution independent of the Tender Offeror, the Shareholders Agreeing Not to Tender Shares, Dalton Investments, and the Company and obtained the
+- b.
+Fairness and Appropriateness of Procedures for the Transactions - The Special Committee finds that it is composed of three members who are outside directors independent of the Tender Offeror, the Shareholders Agreeing Not to Tender Shares, Dalton Investments, and the Company, that a framework